microsoft/dstoolkit-coding-agreement/coding_agreement.md

 ### Exceptions handling [MUST]

-Hiding an exception or not properly anticipating potential errors (accessing an API for instance, network issues *can* arise) can lead to unexpected behaviors.
-Although a class or a function can affect default values to input parameters, not ensuring their validity, or not notifying the caller could lead to wrong results and difficulties to debug.
+Hiding an exception or not properly anticipating potential errors (accessing an API for instance, network issues *can* arise) can lead to unexpected behaviors or terminating the execution.
+Another example is that the caller should be notified if a function receives wrong input parameters to avoid this way wrong results that might be difficult to debug.

 Each function has a logic, this logic must be followed by exceptions raised.
 For instance, if you have a function that get some data from an API, exceptions raised by this function should be logical: connection error, timeout etc. The exception must be raised at the right level of abstraction.

 If you choose to propagate the exception to the caller, ensure that you do not expose sensitive information.
-Tracebacks of exception can contain sensitive details leading to exposing intellectual property.
+Tracebacks of exceptions can contain sensitive details leading to exposing intellectual property.

-Do not use exceptions as a `go-to` logic, meaning catching an exception and from the `except` calling other business code, the flow of the program will become harder to read.
+Do not use exceptions as a `go-to` logic, meaning catching an exception and from the `except` calling other business code - the flow of the program will become harder to read.
 Exceptions are *usually* to notify the caller that something unexpected occured.

 Finally, [observability](https://microsoft.github.io/code-with-engineering-playbook/observability/) is an important engineering fundamental.
-Properly handling exceptions and managing observability (with AppInsight for instance) will lead to a more robust application and easy to debug when something not expected occurs.
+Properly handling exceptions and managing observability (with AppInsight for instance) will lead to a more robust application and easier debugging when something unexpected occurs.

 ```python
 # Never do ...